SmKou/brain-health-app/README.md

 ### Go/Gin prototype
 Main functionality:
 - Store titles and prompts (text | audio)
+  - prompt id, text data, audio fk
+  - audio id, slow file, med file, fast file
 - Store user data
+  - prompt id, user id, last cps, last wpm, fastest cps, fastest wpm

 ## Speaking

 ## Logic
+For improving and practicing logical skills, users can do exercises like Einstein's riddle, or games like (Killer) Sudoku, Cross sum, and Picture Cross.
+However, to really practice logical reasoning (and critical thinking), a user has to put such skills into practice, namely in questioning, analyzing and making decisions on both emotional, personal, and impersonal subjects.
+Rather than create a mindfulness app, or a reflections journal, the point is the analysis of one's thoughts, feelings and perceptions, so this may entail some guided thinking.
+Focusing on essentials like sensory information, memories, known and unknowns, the guidance is simple and repetitive, but it's to learn and practice ascertaining perspective, context, content and framing.
+This means both games and